ALLIES ON ICE & WOMEN* ON ICE

 If you already have mountaineering experience, we can build upon your existing skills to make sure you get the most out of this program.

-For any questions about fitness or experience please feel free to reach out to anna@inspiringgirls.org.
-We can work with you to help you get ready to be part of the Women* on Ice program!
+For any questions about fitness or experience please feel free to reach out to adultexpeditions@girlsonice.org.
+We can work with you to help you get ready to be part of the Adults on Ice program of your choice!

 Itinerary and curriculum: